maureenmlee/recommended-products/README.md

 # recommended-products
-Module for displaying recommended products.
+Module for displaying recommended products, based on the current item being viewed.